ethsana/sana-docs/docs/installation/connectivity.md

 Sometimes this can be a little tricky, so let's verify we are able to make a TCP connection using [netcat](https://nmap.org/ncat/).

-First, with Bee **not** running, let's set up a simple TCP listener using Netcat on the same machine we would like to run Bee on.
+First, with Ant **not** running, let's set up a simple TCP listener using Netcat on the same machine we would like to run Ant on.

 ```bash
 nc -l 0.0.0.0 1634